cero-absoluto/vozciudadana/README.md

 ## Philosophy

-Voice Protest has no ideology.
-It is neutral infrastructure for democratic expression, accessible from anywhere, without physical risk.
+Voice Protest is not affiliated with any ideology, political party or institution.
+It is neutral infrastructure for verified participation, accessible from anywhere and without physical risk.

 - No advertising.
 - No data sales.